NYCiSchoolCS/think-python/Projects/Yahtzee.md

 * Write code to implement the five_of_a_kind function.

-* Write code to to implement the remaining scofing functions.
+* Write code to to implement the remaining scoring functions.
 Think about how you could combine ones_score, twos_score, threes_score etc. into one function?